GGshor/setup-rokit/README.md

 # Setup Rokit GitHub Action

 A custom GitHub Action to set up and use [Rokit](https://github.com/rojo-rbx/rokit), a tool for automating workflows and tool management in Roblox projects.
+This action is based heavily on [ok-nick/setup-aftman](https://github.com/ok-nick/setup-aftman), reusing much of its structure and functionality to streamline the setup of Rokit.

 ## Features